dharmamitra/mitra-aligner-client/README.md

 - `--input-a`: Path to the first input text file.
 Each line should be a separate sentence.
 This can be either Chinese or English.
 - `--input-b`: Path to the second input text file.
 Each line should be a separate sentence.
 This can be either Chinese or English.
 - `--output`: Path to the output TSV file.
+The order of the files is not important, i.e. it could be first the Chinese and then the English, or the other way round.

 ### Example